Yokote Yakisoba

-Now nationwide?
-Akita's legendary B-class gourmet "Yokote Yakisoba"
+Now is it nationwide?
+Akita Prefecture's legendary B-grade gourmet "Yokomete Yakisoba"

 Of course, B-class gourmet food also exists in Akita Prefecture.
 Moreover, it is a B-class gourmet that is very famous nationwide!